-When I’m not at the clinic you may find me running, enjoying the great outdoors, or loving on my two godchildren.
+When I’m not at the clinic you may find me running or enjoying the great outdoors.
 I live just outside of town on a few acres with my fur family; two horses, Edward and Wendy, and two dogs, Cleo (a border collie/lab mix) and Caesar (a blue heeler).

 Dr. Yolonda Gray, DVM Home town: